 There’s a lot that goes into making a home special, and many people put all their attention into choosing furniture and paint colors.
 But one of the things that can take a home from builder’s grade to truly unique is personalizing your home with hardware and trim.

 To get the look, click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided similar options.
+If an item is out of stock but may be restocked, I left it on the list.

 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

-Have you visited the Designthusiasm shop?
-Click below to shop my favorites, my home and my Amazon shop.
-There are new items added every week.
-Happy shopping!!
+Have you visited the Designthusiasm shops?
+Click below to shop my favorites, my home by room, and my Amazon shop.
+Be sure to follow me on Instagram for quick updates.

 These are beautiful accents!
 (If thats what they are called… not very decorative lingo savvy.
 Sorry!)
 But just beautiful!
 Is there somewhere you typically look to find this type hardware?
 Maybe a reclaimed salvage store?